mtumilowicz/git-notes/README.md

     * git submodule status - show the current states of all submodules of a repository

 ## internals
+* `.git` directory
+    * /.git/config // contains the configuration of the local repository
+    * /.git/description // is a file that describes the repository
+    * /.git/HEAD // HEAD pointer, respectively, that point to commits
+    * /.git/hooks/applypatch-msg.sample // event hooks: client- or server-side hook scripts
+    * /.git/info/exclude //  contains files that should be excluded from the repository
+    * /.git/objects/info // object information, used for object storage
+    * /.git/objects/pack // pack files, used for reference
+    * /.git/refs/heads // branch pointers, respectively, that point to commits
+    * /.git/refs/tags // tag pointers, respectively, that point to commits
+    * /.git/refs/remotes // stores the value you last pushed to that remote for each branch
+    * /.git/index // git’s index is a staging area used to build up new commits
 * Git doesn’t store data as a series of changesets or differences but as a series of snapshots
 * at the core of Git is a simple key-value data store
     * you can insert any kind of content into a Git repository, for which Git will hand you